yoratoni/celk/README.md

         - `sha256`: The SHA-256 algorithm.
         - `ripemd160`: The RIPEMD-160 algorithm.
         - `base58`: The BASE58 encoder.
-- `yarn benchmark:generator`: Bitcoin address generator.
+- `yarn benchmark:generator`: Bitcoin address generator (`> Public key`, `> RIPEMD-160 Hash`, `> Address`).
-- `yarn benchmark:sandbox`: To compare different techniques while implementing new stuff.
+- `yarn benchmark:sandbox`: To compare different techniques while implementing new stuff, empty by default.

 Notes about the benchmarking:
-- What I call the "ghost execution report" is a single showed execution of the generator with multiple previous hidden executions.
+- What I call the `ghost execution report` in some of my benchmarks results, is a single showed execution of the generator with multiple previous hidden executions.
   It allows the JIT compiler to optimize the code, and to show the real performance of the generator.
-- It's the same thing for the other benchmarking, the goal is to run the functions a lot of times to get the real performance.
-  Or the JIT compiler will not really optimize the code, it's even more important when we want to check the workload of the different functions.

 ### Other commands
 - `yarn test`: An empty test file, just to check some functions.